Your Questions About the HPV Vaccine

 The vaccine Cervarix protects against HPV-16 and HPV-18, which is responsible for 70% of all cervical cancers.
 Gardasil prevents these strains of HPV as well as HPV- 6 and HPV-11, which are known to cause 90% of all genital warts.
 Gardasil-9 also protects against these four HPV strains as well as five others.

 When should I get the HPV immunization?

 The best time to get the HPV vaccine is before you've started having sexual activity.
-That's why the CDC recommends that girls get their vaccination at age 11 or 12, although they can get the vaccine as early as age 9.
+That's why the CDC recommends that both boys and girls get their vaccination at age 11 or 12, although they can get the vaccine as early as age 9.
 If you're 13 or older and you haven't already been vaccinated, you can still get the vaccine through age 26.

 If I'm over age 26, can I still get vaccinated?

 The HPV vaccine isn't recommended for people over age 26, because it hasn't been studied well enough in this age group.
 If enough future studies show that it is safe and effective for people over 26, the FDA may eventually start recommending it for this age group.